 - Draw a rectangle that is as high as the picture and fills the white space

-Step 5: Cover design – add your company logo in the proposal template word
+Step 5: Cover design – add your company logo

 Still in Edit Header mode: